netneurolab/ipn-summer-school/lectures/2021-06-29/13-15/README.md

     python -m ipykernel install --user --name=machine-learning
     ```

-4. Install Nilearn
+4. Install Nilearn:
     ```
     pip install nilearn
     ```

- 5. Download the **demo.ipynb**, **MAIN_BASC064_subsamp_features.npz** and **participants.tsv** files found in this repo, and place them into a new directory.
+ 5. Download the **demo.ipynb**, **MAIN_BASC064_subsamp_features.npz** and **participants.tsv** files found in this repo, and place them into a new directory in your local computer.

- 6. Navigate to the directory where you downloaded the files:
+ 6. In the terminal, navigate to the directory where you placed the files:

  ```
  cd /path/to/directory
  ```

- 8. Open the Jupyter-notebook:
+ 7. Open the Jupyter-notebook:
      ```
      jupyter-notebook
      ```